 inMotion allows for the Proof Uploader to submit sequential versions of the same document, so that after implementing feedback in their design, these versions will be associated together, and comparable in the review environment.

 If the proof is versioned, you can also access previous versions by selecting the versioning icon located to the right of the proof name.
 The proof’s version history will open to the left.
-Select the version you’d like to reference to open it in a new tab of your browser.
-We recommend snapping multiple browser windows if you wish to do a side by side comparison.
+Select the version you’d like to reference to open it in a new tab of your browser or compare side-by side.

 The current version indicator is shown to the right of the View Versions icon so that you can quickly view which version is active in your browser window.